West Farms Square–East Tremont Avenue station: History

 The New York State Transit Commission announced plans to extend the southbound platforms at seven stations on the line from Jackson Avenue to 177th Street to accommodate ten-car trains for $81,900 on August 8, 1934.
 The platform at 177th Street would be lengthened from 351 feet to 493 feet.

 The city government took over the IRT's operations on June 12, 1940.
 The Bergen Avenue cutoff, which allowed Third Avenue trains to access the White Plains Road Line, was abandoned on November 5, 1946, as part of the gradual curtailment of elevated service on the IRT Third Avenue Line.
 On June 13, 1949, the platform extensions at this station, as well as those on White Plains Road Line stations south to Jackson Avenue, opened.
 The platforms were lengthened to 514 feet to allow full ten-car express trains to open their doors.
 Previously the stations could only accommodate six-car local trains.

 On November 1, 1951, a contract for the construction of a mezzanine was awarded to Amdor Structures Incorporated.
 The mezzanine connected the subway station with a new escalator in Boston Road near the Bronx Zoo.

+As part of its 2025–2029 Capital Program, the MTA has proposed making the station wheelchair-accessible in compliance with the Americans with Disabilities Act of 1990.